Klaudia65/UrbanAnalisisProject/README.md

 ## Objectives
 - Analyze the relationship between these variables and potentially predict or classify certain neighborhood characteristics.
-- Understand the relationships between variables.
+- Identify predictive factors of pollution according to neighborhood characteristics.
-- Predict pollution.
+- Explore relationships between vegetation density and fine pollution in a variety of urban contexts.
-- Identify groups of neighborhoods.
+- Group neighborhoods according to similar characteristics to inform urban planning.

 ## Dataset